-The following procedures are utilized when the AIAM Campus President, Director of Student and Graduate Success/Title IX Coordinator, Academic Dean or other designated CSA is notified about a potential safety situation that affects the AIAM campus, clients, and/or its constituents.
+The following procedures are utilized when the AIAM Campus President, Assistant Director of Education/Student Services/Title IX Coordinator, Academic Dean or other designated CSA is notified about a potential safety situation that affects the AIAM campus, clients, and/or its constituents.

 - If a problem occurs such as a crime, fire, medical emergency, or any sort of life-threatening disturbance, call the Columbus Police, Fire or Emergency Response at 911. - Follow up with the CSA and complete the Universal Crime/Incident Report. - For minor medical situations, First Aid kits are located in the clinic workroom, Teachers' lounges, and other areas noted on the campus map in all rooms throughout the building. - For other emergencies, such as power outages, electrical problems, gas leaks etc., please see the CSA on duty.
 If none are available, please ask the front desk receptionist.
 They will contact the appropriate agencies via a list located at the front desk. - Employees or students who are injured at AIAM are required to report the injury situation to the CSA within 24 hours of the occurrence on the Universal Crime/Incident Report Form.
-This will then be forwarded to the Director of Student and Graduate Success/Title IX Coordinator for the incident/crime log. - The Campus President, Director of Student and Graduate Success/Title IX Coordinator, Academic Dean or his/her designee will determine if the situation necessitates the notification of the campus community. - If the Campus President, Director of Student and Graduate Success/Title IX Coordinator, Academic Dean or his/her designee deem immediate notification should be disseminated to the campus community, a message is sent by the following means:
+This will then be forwarded to the ADOE/SS/Title IX Coordinator for the incident/crime log. - The Campus President, ADOE/SS/Title IX Coordinator, Academic Dean or his/her designee will determine if the situation necessitates the notification of the campus community. - If the Campus President, ADOE/SS/Title IX Coordinator, Academic Dean or his/her designee deem immediate notification should be disseminated to the campus community, a message is sent by the following means:

-- Regroup text message sent by the Registrar or designee. - Email blasts to student, faculty, and staff from the campus security authorities. - Populi News Feeds by the Registrar or designee. - Once the initial information has been shared with the campus community, the Campus President, in conjunction with the Director of Student and Graduate Success/Title IX Coordinator, Academic Dean or his/her designee will take the role of continued communication with the campus community. - The AIAM Campus President, in conjunction with the Director of Student and Graduate Success/Title IX Coordinator, Academic Dean or his/her designee, will send an "all Clear" message when the situation is over.
+- Regroup text message sent by the Registrar or designee. - Email blasts to student, faculty, and staff from the campus security authorities. - Populi News Feeds by the Registrar or designee. - Once the initial information has been shared with the campus community, the Campus President, in conjunction with the ADOE/SS/Title IX Coordinator, Academic Dean or his/her designee will take the role of continued communication with the campus community. - The AIAM Campus President, in conjunction with the ADOE/SS/Title IX Coordinator, Academic Dean or his/her designee, will send an "all Clear" message when the situation is over.